MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Suspend-MoveRequest.md

 # Suspend-MoveRequest

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Suspend-MoveRequest cmdlet to suspend a move request any time after the move request was created, but before it reaches the status of CompletionInProgress.
-You can resume the move request by using the Resume-MoveRequest cmdlet.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

 Use the Suspend-MoveRequest cmdlet to suspend a move request any time after the move request was created, but before it reaches the status of CompletionInProgress.
 You can resume the move request by using the Resume-MoveRequest cmdlet.